scipy/scipy/doc/source/dev/contributor/devpy_test.rst

 They can be enabled by setting the environment variable ``SCIPY_XSLOW=1`` before running the test suite.

+By default, tests that use ``Hypothesis`` run with the ``deterministic`` profile defined in ``scipy/scipy/conftest.py``.
+This profile includes the Hypothesis setting ``derandomize=True`` so the same examples are used until Hypothesis, Python, or the test function are updated.
+To better use Hypothesis' abilities to find counterexamples, select the ``nondeterministic`` profile by setting the environment variable ``SCIPY_HYPOTHESIS_PROFILE=nondeterministic`` before running the test suite.

 .. |pytest-cov| replace:: ``pytest-cov``
 .. _pytest-cov: https://pypi.org/project/pytest-cov/